 If making a gingerbread house from scratch is your thing, great…but if you’re short on time, patience, or baking skills, buy a premade gingerbread house kit for each member of the family and see who can make the best one.
 The winning house can be the biggest, the sweetest, the most colorful—the criteria is totally up to you.
 When the judging is over, dig in!

-With a little creativity (and a lot of Christmas magic), you can make spending Saturdays at home in flannel pajamas just as fun as going out.
+With a little creativity (and a lot of Christmas magic), you can spend the holidays at home in flannel pajamas just as fun as going out.

 Christmas tree campout